Guano: The Guano Age (1802–1884)

 Soon guano was sourced from regions besides Peru.
 By 1846, 462057 t of guano had been exported from Ichaboe Island, off the coast of Namibia, and surrounding islands to Great Britain.
 Guano pirating took off in other regions as well, causing prices to plummet and more consumers to try it.
 The biggest markets for guano from 1840–1879 were in Great Britain, the Low Countries, Germany, and the United States.

 By the late 1860s, it became apparent that Peru's most productive guano site, the Chincha Islands, was nearing depletion.
-This caused guano mining to shift to other islands north and south of the Chincha Islands.
+This caused guano mining to shift to other islands farther north and south.
 Despite this near exhaustion, Peru achieved its greatest ever export of guano in 1870 at more than 700000 t.
 Concern of exhaustion was ameliorated by the discovery of a new Peruvian resource: sodium nitrate, also called Chile saltpetre.
-After 1870, the use of Peruvian guano as a fertilizer was eclipsed by Chile saltpetre in the form of caliche (a sedimentary rock) extraction from the interior of the Atacama Desert, close to the guano areas.
+After 1870, the use of Peruvian guano as a fertiliser was eclipsed by Chile saltpetre in the form of caliche (a sedimentary rock) extraction from the interior of the Atacama Desert, close to the guano areas.

 The Guano Age ended with the War of the Pacific (1879–1883), which saw Chilean marines invade coastal Bolivia to claim its guano and saltpetre resources.
 Knowing that Bolivia and Peru had a mutual defense agreement, Chile mounted a preemptive strike on Peru, resulting in its occupation of the Tarapacá, which included Peru's guano islands.
 With the Treaty of Ancón of 1884, the War of the Pacific ended.
 Bolivia ceded its entire coastline to Chile, which also gained half of Peru's guano income from the 1880s and its guano islands.
 The conflict ended with Chilean control over the most valuable nitrogen resources in the world.
 Chile's national treasury grew by 900% between 1879 and 1902 thanks to taxes coming from the newly acquired lands.